Prostitution in Mongolia

 Prostitution in Mongolia is illegal but widespread in some areas.
-The Global Fund for Tuberculosis, HIV/AIDS and Malaria estimated there were about 19,000 sex workers in the country in 2006.
-Many women in Mongolia turn to prostitution through poverty.
+The Global Fund for Tuberculosis, HIV/AIDS and Malaria estimated there were about 17,000 sex workers in the country in 2006.
+Some women in Mongolia turn to prostitution through poverty.

 Sex trafficking and child prostitution, including child sex tourism, are problems in the country.

 Overview

 Although illegal, prostitution in Mongolia is on the rise, partially due to the growing mining industry.